 Council on Environmental Quality (CEQ) regulations for implementing NEPA (40 CFR Parts 1500-1508) require agencies, in their EISs, to evaluate the reasonably foreseeable significant adverse environmental impacts of proposed actions.
 Under 40 CFR 1502.22, CEQ stated that "reasonably foreseeable" includes impacts that have catastrophic consequences, even if their probability of occurrence is low, provided that the analysis is supported by credible scientific evidence, is not based on pure conjecture, and is within the rule of reason.
 Accordingly, this EIS examines the range of reasonably foreseeable facility accidents.
-This analysis also responds to public comments received during the scoping process expressing concern with facility safety and consequent health risks, and the need to address these concerns in the decisionmaking process.
+This analysis also responds to public comments received during the scoping process for the Draft SRS Pit Production EIS and during the review of the Draft EIS that expressed concern with facility safety and consequent health risks, and the need to address these concerns in the decisionmaking process.

 For the No-Action Alternative, the existing Mixed-Oxide Fuel Fabrication Facility would remain unused and would not contain any nuclear materials.
 There would be no notable accident risks or consequences from the Mixed-Oxide Fuel Fabrication Facility in such a configuration.
 NNSA would utilize the capabilities at LANL to meet the Nation's long-term needs for pit manufacturing.
-DOE has evaluated the potential accident impacts of the pit production capacity at LANL in the 2019 SPEIS SA (NNSA 2019a) and the 2020 LANL SA (NNSA 2020).
+DOE has re-evaluated the impacts of the pit production capacity at LANL in the Complex Transformation SPEIS and 2019 SPEIS SA (NNSA 2008a, 2019) and the LANL SWEIS and 2020 LANL SA (NNSA 2008b, 2020).

 For new, modified, or upgraded NNSA facilities, the identification of accident scenarios and associated data would normally be a product of safety analysis reports performed on completed facility designs.
 However, as of the writing of this EIS, the proposed SRPPF design has not been completed, and, thus, the safety analysis reports have not yet been completed.
-Accordingly, the accident information developed for this EIS is based upon information developed for, and presented in, the Complex Transformation Supplemental Programmatic Environmental Impact Statement (Complex Transformation SPEIS) (NNSA 2008) for a pit production facility located at the SRS, (i.e., similar to the proposed SRPPF) and supplemented with preliminary data from SRNS (2020).
+Accordingly, the accident information developed for this EIS is based upon information developed for, and presented in, the Complex Transformation Supplemental Programmatic Environmental Impact Statement (Complex Transformation SPEIS) (NNSA 2008a) for a pit production facility located at the SRS, (i.e., similar to the proposed SRPPF) and supplemented with preliminary data from SRNS (2020, 2020a).